Chairman of the Board

 Chief Technical Officer

-Glenn oversees all technical areas of the organisation, focusing on technologies utilised around fast-time intelligence and creating end-to-end solutions.
-He has developed an advanced knowledge surrounding firearms, toolmarks analysis, registration programs, IBIS and laboratory processes.
+Glenn oversees all technical areas of the organisation, focusing on technologies utilised in fast-time intelligence and creating end-to-end solutions.
+He has an advanced knowledge surrounding firearms, toolmarks analysis, registration programs, IBIS and laboratory processes.

 Adrian Whiting QPM AIExpE